Wadden Sea Facts

 Wadden Sea Environment

-The continual actions of the impact of waves and currents, carrying away sediment, continues to change the layout of the islands even today.
+That’s because of the actions of steadily ongoing natural processes.
+These include the continual actions of the impact of waves and currents.
+These actions, serving the function of carrying away sediment, continue to change the layout of the many islands even today.

-The rather surprising Wadden Sea holds yet another surprise, it also serves as one of the most important areas for migratory birds in the world.
+In addition to all of this, the amazing Wadden Sea holds yet another surprise for those who sincerely appreciate Nature.
+This statement of fact holds true because the breathtaking site also serves as one of the most important areas for migratory birds in the world.

 Wadden Sea Location and Fauna

-An estimated 10-12 million birds pass through the region, resting briefly, every year.
-Estimates have placed the number of birds present at peak times as high as about 6.1 million birds.
+As a result of its somewhat surprising location, an estimated 10-12 million birds pass through the region, resting briefly, every year.
+Estimates have placed the number of birds present together at one time at peak times as high as about 6.1 million birds.

-This includes hundreds of thousands of geese, ducks, and waders.
-Many of them use the region as either a short-term resting place or even as a wintering site.
+This varied assortment of wild avians also includes hundreds of thousands of geese, ducks, and waders.
+Remarkably, many of them rank as endangered species.
+Many of these use the amazing Wadden Sea as either a short-term resting place or even as a wintering site.